 Patients with acute, nonspecific symptoms (eg, dyspepsia, nausea) and an unremarkable physical examination rarely require testing.
 Findings suggesting significant disease (alarm symptoms) should prompt further evaluation:

 Chronic or recurrent symptoms, even with an unremarkable examination, also warrant evaluation.
-See Diagnostic and Therapeutic Gastrointestinal Procedures for specific GI tests.
+See Diagnostic and Therapeutic Gastrointestinal Procedures Diagnostic and Therapeutic Gastrointestinal Procedures read more for specific GI tests.